IBN12/knights-travails-project/README.md

 for binary search trees.
 The **startPoint will be the predecessor in the queue that will be calculated amongst all 8 possible default knight moves on the board.

-// All possible default knight moves: const KNIGHT_MOVES = [
+// All possible default knight moves:<br />
+const KNIGHT_MOVES = [
     [1, 2], [1, -2],
     [2, 1], [2, -1],